gitmachtl/scripts/cardano/testnet/README.md

 **Offline-Machine:**

-1. You can now transfert all funds from the old owner-account 'owner' to the new pledge account 'ledgerowner' by running:<br>```./01_sendLovelaces.sh owner.payment ledgerowner.payment ALLFUNDS```<br>This will move over all lovelaces and even assets that are on the your old owner.payment address to your new ledger.payment address.
+1. You can now transfer all funds from the old owner-account 'owner' to the new pledge account 'ledgerowner' by running:<br>```./01_sendLovelaces.sh owner.payment ledgerowner.payment ALLFUNDS```<br>This will move over all lovelaces and even assets that are on your old owner.payment address to your new ledger.payment address.

 Be aware, this little transaction needed some fees, so you maybe have to top up your ledgerowner.payment account later with 1 ADA from another wallet to met your registered pledge again!